 George Martin had relinquished some of his duties to producer/engineer Glyn Johns & tape operator Alan Parsons, and the sessions were less organized.
 Further confusion with recording takes vs filming takes created problems for assembling the album.
 Having a girlfriend at Beatles recording sessions was an irritant to the other band members, especially when Yoko would make suggestions.

-The rehearsals and recording sessions for the Get Back album only lasted a month, January 2nd to January 31st, 1969.
+The rehearsals and recording sessions for the Get Back album only lasted a month, January 2nd to January 31st, 1969, and of course they only recorded some of those days.

 So what happened with the music?
 Despite all the problems, The Beatles were able to knock out “Get Back” & “Don’t Let Me Down”, and in April of 1969 released them as a strong single.